mb-ippon/atom-config/packages/javascript-refactor/README.md

 _atom-javascript-refactor_ simplifies ES6 Module and CommonJS refactoring, by allowing you to rename or move any file within your project and have all references updated automatically.

-_atom-javascript-refactor_ allows you to rename a file and all Modules referencing that file will be updated too the new path.
+_atom-javascript-refactor_ allows you to rename a file, and all referencing Modules will be updated with new path.

 For example, given the following file: